St John reveals demand for its services continues to grow and what is sparking it. Sandra Conchie reports.

 • Burglar attacks female paramedic at St John ambulance station in Warkworth

-Data obtained from the St John New Zealand reveals emergency ambulance callouts in the region rose by more than 3000 or almost 7 per cent in 2019 compared with 2018.
+Latest data obtained from St John New Zealand showed emergency ambulance callouts in the region were up almost 7 per cent in 2019 compared with 2018.

-Leisa Tocknell, St John's territory manager for the Rotorua Lakes area, said the service responded to more than 46,000 emergency calls in East and West Bay of Plenty last year.
+Ross Clarke, St John's territory manager for the Western Bay of Plenty said St John responded to more than 46,000 emergency calls last year in the East and West Bay of Plenty.

-Tocknell said this included a significant rise in mental health-related incidents, up 16.5 per cent compared with the previous 12 months.
+Clarke said this included a significant rise in calls to respond to mental health-related incidents, up 16.5 per cent compared with the previous 12 months.

-"We have been doing a lot of work with the Rotorua Lakes PHO to try and reduce the pressure on our service and our staff.
+Our service has been doing a lot of work with the Western Bay of Plenty PHO over the past couple of years to try and reduce the pressure on our service and our personnel.

-"This includes making referrals to GPs and other primary health care providers for people with known risks of falls and mental health issues, and also to the Healthy Homes and smoking cessation programmes," she said.
+"We've put in place a number of strategies which includes making referrals to GPs and other primary health care treatment providers particularly those with a known risk of falls and mental health issues, plus other support agencies and the healthy homes programme."

-St John's national operations director Norma Lane said last year St John responded to more than 440,000 incidents nationwide, almost 18,000 more than in 2018.
+Nationally St John responded to more than 440,000 incidents last year, almost 18,000 more than the previous year.

-Lane said mental health-related incidents increased by 10 per cent nationwide in 2019 which was consistent with trends both nationally and globally.
+National operations director Norma Lane said mental health-related incidents had risen by 10 per cent, which was consistent with current trends both nationally and globally.

 "In the last six months we have responded to nearly 20,000 people in some form of a mental health crisis," she said.

-Lane said St John had worked hard to "take the pressure off the wider health system", with
+Lane said St John had worked hard to take the pressure off the wider health system.

-170,000 people treated at home in 2019, given advice over the phone or directed to more appropriate care from clinicians rather than taken to a hospital emergency department.
+In 2019, 170,000 people were treated at home, given advice over the phone or directed to more appropriate care rather than taken to a hospital emergency department, she said.

 2019 by the numbers: